freebsd/freebsd-quarterly/2018q3/00_REPORT.md

   this is also used on i386.

-For amd64 userspace, we currently use ifunc for optimization of the TLS base set and get arch-depended functions.
+For amd64 userspace, we currently use ifunc for optimization of the architecture dependent TLS base set and get functions.

 Sponsor: The FreeBSD Foundation